horton_part.scripts.generate_cube module

 prepare_input_cube(iodata, chunk_size, gradient, orbitals, logger, grid=None)

-Prepare input for denspart with HORTON3 modules.
+Prepare input data for denspart using HORTON3 modules.

 Parameters: